chrisseaton/yeomanry-handbook/notes/cheshire-yeomanry/timeline.md

 * Feb, cuts to militia and the Yeomanry
 * 9-May, officers and SNCOs met in Warren Buckeley Arms
 * Sep, Lt Col Edward Townshend assumed command
-* Yeomanry held at rediness for more industrial unrest
+* Yeomanry held at readiness for more industrial unrest
 * 4-Dec, meeting at George Inn, in Nether Knutsford about additional funds to make the Yeomanry more effective for industrial unrest, every man got a scarlet cloth jacket, a belt or girdle with brass buckle, a buff leather strap with plated button and loop, and a blue cloth foraging cap

 ## 1817